Worst hotel I have ever stayed in??

 Now, the better question for me is whether I’d prefer this pipe from the wall shower over a widow-maker shower.
 At least this one stands zero chance of killing me….

-The other photos here are of the hallway on the 2nd floor — I didn’t think going downstairs and taking one of the guy at the front desk would be nice.
-The last one is the “port” that I departed from the next morning.
-More on that trip and Mompos soon.
+The other photos here are of the hallway on the 2nd floor — I didn’t think going downstairs and taking one of the guy at the front desk would be nice, even though this might be one of the truly bad hotels on the planet, no need to aggravate the situation.

 Hahaha!
 That looks nearly identical to my worst hotel experience.
 It was on Pemba (island) in Tanzania.
 They advertised fans (vs. air conditioning), which was plenty fine, except that the power shut off for the night around 10:30.
 Freakin’ hot, a tiny window, and tons of mosquitoes.
 We canceled the rest of our reservation and paid a bunch of money to head out to a diving place on the coast.
 We didn’t save money, but we saved our sanity!